findocblog

 What is Tick Trading?
 Understand Tick Sizes in NSE

-Today, tick trading operates in a digital space — precise, lightning-fast, and driven by algorithms.
-But what exactly is tick trading in share market, and why has it become a buzzword in modern markets?
+Today, tick trading operates in a digital space, precise, lightning-fast, and driven by algorithms.
+But what exactly is tick trading in the share market, and why has it become a buzzword in modern markets?
 Let’s break it down.

 What is a Tick Size and How it started in India?